DanChurchill/car_price_predictor/README.md

 The purpose of this project was utilize a database of used auto sales to construct a model that can predict sale price.
 The first goal, to build a stand-alone model that beat the Manheim Market Report estimate, failed.

-I was successfull at my second goal, to utilize the MMR estimate to improve upon their model.
+  -I was successfull at my second goal, to utilize the MMR estimate to improve upon their model.

-I was able to utilize Skim, Pipeline, TargetEncoder, and XGBoost in my project, all of which simplified and improved my process and final product.
+  -I was able to utilize Skim, Pipeline, TargetEncoder, and XGBoost in my project, all of which simplified and improved my process and final product.

 Drivers of Selling Price
 Through initial testing of multiple models I was able to determine that the key drivers of a car's price were the make, age, model, and transmission type.